 Sanctions for disqualification of books/failure to maintain ledgers

-In the Value Added Tax Law, the Director may impose a fine on the trader at a rate of 1% of the total of all his transactions, this fine may reach considerable amounts depending on the trader’s transaction turnover.
-The Income Tax Ordinance stipulates very onerous sanctions on a taxpayer whose books are determined to be unacceptable or for maintaining books not in accordance with the provisions, below are some of the sanctions:
+The Income Tax Ordinance stipulates very onerous sanctions for a taxpayer whose records are determined to be unacceptable or for maintaining records not in accordance with the instructions.
+Below are some of the sanctions:

 - Limitation of deductions and offsets – refers to disallowing expenses submitted by the taxpayer.